knative/docs/help/contributor/how-to/styleguide.md

 ---
-title: Style guide
+title: "Style guide"
 linkTitle: ""
-weight: 40
+weight: 30
-type: "authoring"
+type: "docs"
 ---

 All content accepted into the Knative documentation must be **clear** and